o-jasper/alt_require.lua/readme.md

 (it appears to work on both)

 # Magic across-server lua
+NOTE not finished yet; TODO:

+* On-server stuff sent back to the client needs dealing with.
+* Metamethods need dealing with.
+* Still unknown unknowns. (it is likely that this will only work on subset)

 Uses the above and storebin, Pegasus, lua-socket to keep track of objects on the other side.